xXAbood/enetproxy/README.md

 * Automatically solve captcha
 * More commands
 * send set state to change gravity, speed, other things
-* Kill players with wrench using surgery dialog

 ## Changelog
 # 1.3